KM3NeT/Analysis-galactic-sources-CTA-KM3NeT/Analysis/README.md

 ### The prior function

 In order to force the fit to maintain a certain ration $f$ of the leptonic and hadronic model, a penalty term is added to the total TS value of the data sets.
-This term looks like this $$ S \cdot \frac{(f - f_0)^2}{\Delta f^2} $$ where S is the prior_scale, $f_0$ is the ratio of the models which should be scanned and $\Delta f = 0.01$ is the uncertainty which the fit can use to optimize the total TS value.
+This term looks like this
+$$S \cdot \frac{(f - f_0)^2}{\Delta f^2}$$
+where S is the prior_scale, $f_0$ is the ratio of the models which should be scanned and $\Delta f = 0.01$ is the uncertainty which the fit can use to optimize the total TS value.
 Note that for the evaluation of the profile likelihood scan (for obtaining confidence intervals) the contribution of the prior function is removed.

 ### The scan python script

-The python script (`src/perform_scan.py`) for analysis can be run locally (not recommended, takes more than 18 hours) or using REANA.
+The python script (`src/perform_scan.py`) for analysis can be run locally (not recommended, takes more than 20 hours) or using REANA.
 It can accept 3 arguments:
 1. The source name (default **VelaX**)
 2. A random seed (default 1)
 3. The input hadronic contribution for the simulation ([0,1], where 0 refers to the leptonic case and 1 to the hadronic case.
 All scenarios in between can also be tested). (default 0)